TyGuS/suslik/README.md

 sbt assembly
 ```

-As the result, an executable `JAR`-file will be produced, so you can run it as explained below.
+As the result, an executable `.jar`-file will be produced, so you can run it as explained below.

 ### Generating Latest Benchmark Results